readthedocs/ethicalads.io/content/pages/learning-hub/advertiser-guide.md

 We are confident in our performance and know the results will speak for themselves.

-We also have a few variables you can use in your landing page links in order to capture data about the publisher where the ad was clicked or the specific advertisement.
+We also have a few variables you can use in your landing page links in order to capture data about the publisher where the ad was clicked or the specific advertisement:

+* `${publisher}` is used to insert the name of the publisher
+* `${advertisement}` is used to insert the name of the ad that was served

 For example, using the landing page link below would let you measure EthicalAds as a whole as well as different publishers and specific ad creatives: